Excis3/excis3.github.io/_posts/2025-04-02-hacking-in-belgium-is-legal.md

 ![report.jpg](https://raw.githubusercontent.com/Excis3/excis3.github.io/refs/heads/main/media/report.jpg)

-So, you’ve discovered a potential vulnerability—great job!
+So, you’ve discovered a potential vulnerability, great job!
 Now comes the important part: responsibly reporting it.
 Before jumping into emails and forms, let’s first determine the correct reporting path.
 Here’s a step-by-step guide to make sure your report is both effective and compliant with the **Belgian legal framework**.

-### Steps to folllow:
+### Steps to follow:

-**Step 1: Check for a Vulnerability Disclosure Program** Start by verifying if the target organization has a vulnerability disclosure policy in place.
+**Step 1: Check for a Vulnerability Disclosure Program**

+Start by verifying if the target organization has a vulnerability disclosure policy in place.
 A good first stop is to check if the domain has a security.txt file.
 This file typically contains instructions on how to report vulnerabilities securely.